Sally Yates to testify at May 8 Senate hearing

 (CNN)Former Acting Attorney General Sally Yates is set to testify May 8 before a Senate judiciary investigation into Russia's interference in last year's elections, her second congressional hearing at which she's scheduled to testify within the span of a week.

 Yates' appearance before the Sen. Lindsey Graham-led Subcommittee on Crime and Terrorism would mark her second time when the former Obama appointee has been called to the Hill to testify on Russia's meddling.
-Yates has been invited to testify before the House intelligence committee May 2, in a high-profile public hearing.
+Yates has been invited to testify at a public hearing of the House intelligence committee to be scheduled after May 2.
+A date has not been confirmed yet.

 Yates was originally expected to tell lawmakers last month about phone calls between President Donald Trump's former national security adviser Michael Flynn and Russian ambassador to the US Sergey Kislyak.
 But House Intelligence Chairman Devin Nunes abruptly postponed that hearing as part of a maneuver with the White House, which ultimately ended in him stepping away from the Russia investigation two weeks later and becoming the subject of a House ethics probe himself.

-Note: CORRECTION: This story has been updated to accurately reflect the timing of Yates' appearance before the House intelligence committee.